A fabulous visit to Domaine Orenga de Gaffory

 The vineyards

-Patrimonio’s central valley runs inland from north to the south.
+Patrimonio’s central valley runs inland from north to south.
 As it’s coastal, fresh sea breezes dry the vines.
 The hot Sirocco and cold Mistral winds also blow and cause violent storms.
 The nights can get frigid, though frost is a rarity.
 Grape ripening is a full two weeks earlier in the northern section.
 Harvesting the grapes is by hand and machine, picking in the early morning to ensure freshness.
 The late-harvest Muscat attracts botrytis, which adds complexity.

 The spotlessly clean solar-powered winery can ferment each small plot separately.
 These can then be blended if required.
 For maturation, a mix of stainless steel and French oak casks create different styles of wine.